CryptoBreach/cryptobreach.github.io/index.md

-## Assignment #1: Bind TCP Shell
+# Assignment #1: Bind TCP Shell
 Create a shell_bind_tcp shellcode that binds to a port and execute a shell on an incoming connection, the port number should be easy to configure.

+## Context

 Have you ever generated shellcode with tools like Metasploit and MSFvenom?
 If you have, I'm sure you've wondered what that shellcode actually translates to beyond the generic descriptor "linux/x86/shell_bind_tcp".

-I'm going to teach you how to not only read shellcode, but generate your own as well.
+I'm going to teach you how to not only read shellcode, but create your own as well.

+## Approach

-There are dozens of approaches you could take to create shellcode, but before we create it, we need to need to understand how it works.
+There are dozens of approaches you could take to create shellcode, but before we create it, we first need to need to understand how it works.
-To understand shellcode we first need to analyze it.
+To understand better understand what's happening, we're going to reverse enginner and analyze it.

 ```markdown
 root@ubuntu:/mnt/hgfs/assembly/exam/1-Assignment/working/4-testShellcode# msfvenom --arch x86 --platform linux --payload linux/x86/shell_bind_tcp R | ndisasm -u -